EqualExperts/data-engineering-exercise-python/README.md

 - the ingestion code and strategy should be production level.

 #### Things we value:
 - Self-explanatory code – the solution must speak for itself.
-Multiple paragraphs explaining the solution are a sign that isn’t straightforward enough to understand purely by reading the code.
+Multiple paragraphs explaining the solution are a sign that it isn’t straightforward enough to understand purely by reading the code.
 Also, you should ensure your code is correctly formatted and lints cleanly.
 - Tests – the solution must be well tested and possibly using a (test­-first) approach.
 - Simplicity – We value simplicity as an architectural virtue and a development practice.
 Solutions should reflect the difficulty of the assigned task, and should NOT be overly complex.
 Layers of abstraction, patterns, or architectural features that aren’t called for should NOT be included.